ben-wyatt/obsidian-llm-tool-use/readme.md

 - Persistant Python service and talk via HTTP using the local REST API

 OpenAI sometimes hides their hyperlinks behind special tokens like `oai_citation_attribution`.
 Is there anyway for me to still get those hyperlinks?

+At first, lets just use DSPy.
+I just wrote a bunch of evaluations that check to see if a note is well formatted.
+Following [this tutorial](https://youtu.be/Hf6u4SDSFcg?si=KXiLvmisYm88lzkP&t=728)